 Note: If the category slug is a hyphenated word, then it must be replaced by an underscore.
 That is, for category non-necessary, the category slug can be entered as

-For example, sample code snippet with three categories (as specified above) will look like:
+For example, a sample code snippet with three categories (as specified above) will look like this: